cg20231c/assignment-2-webgl-3d-dagdo03/README.md

 - Use radius, elevation, and azimuth to rotate the scene
 - Use eventkey function to use mousedrag and create some algorithm to rotate the camera

+### 6. Create Illuminate Cube
+- First i need to create variable so i can update the colors of the cube
+- Create algorithm that can combine the variable so i can update the value of the colors of the cube and the light

 ## Challenges & Learnings
 I face some challenges but i learn on it. i have error when i create the plane when i create it use y = 0 but i know the problem because my camera position.
 And the hardest challenges that i face is to rotate the scene.